- What is hepatitis C?

 - After being cured, you will still test positive for antibodies to the hepatitis C virus for the rest of your life.
 This does not mean that you have hepatitis C.

-What if I am pregnant or planning a pregnancy?
+What if I am pregnant, planning a pregnancy or breastfeeding (chestfeeding)?

-- Treatment is generally not recommended during pregnancy.
-There is not a lot of information on the effects of treatment during pregnancy.
+- Treatment is generally not recommended during pregnancy, when trying to get pregnant or while breastfeeding (chestfeeding).
+There is not a lot of information on the effects of treatment during pregnancy or while breastfeeding (chestfeeding).
 Research is being done on hepatitis C treatment during pregnancy so this may change in the future.

 - Treatment that includes ribavirin can cause severe birth defects and must not be taken during pregnancy.
 Ribavirin should not be used by either partner for at least six months before trying to get pregnant.